QtExcel/Qxlnt/BuildEnv.md

 - Success to build to Qxlnt.dll :smiley:
 - Success to build to HelloWorld :smiley:
-- Qxlnt.test is not built. :rage:
+- Success to run Qxlnt.test. :smiley: